yeslayla/butler-publish-itchio-action/ReadMe.md

 # Butler Push

-This action pushes packages to itch.io with butler to easily automated releases.
+This action pushes packages to itch.io with butler to easily automate releases.

 ## Usage